msuperdock/vim-foldout/README.md

 foldoutFile, foldoutChildren, foldoutBody1, foldoutContent, javaScriptIdentifier -> Identifier
 ```

-If you do not see this general pattern of groups, then you are experiencing a
+If you do not see this general pattern, you are experiencing a foldout-related
-foldout-related issue.
+issue.
 The two known issues are:

 ### Files beginning with keywords

-If a file begins with a keyword, then no foldout headings are detected.
-For
+If a file begins with a keyword, then no headings are detected.
+For example,
-example, consider the following JavaScript file:
+consider the following JavaScript file:

 ```
 var x = 2